oicr-gsi/djerba/doc/mini_djerba.md

 Input to mini-djerba is a file in [JSON format](https://en.wikipedia.org/wiki/JSON) containing clinical report data.
 Filenames are typically of the form `[report_id].json`, eg. `100-009-005_LCM3-v1_report.json`.

 Steps are as follows:
-1. Render an initial PDF file for inspection
+1. Generate an initial PDF report for inspection
-2. Generate a config file
+2. Generate config files
-3. Edit the config file with PHI values and summary text
+3. Edit the config files with PHI values and summary text
-4. Use the config file to generate a new PDF with the updated PHI and summary
+4. Use the config files to generate a new PDF with the updated PHI and summary

 Mini-Djerba is distributed as a single, executable file.
 It is a command-line application; run with `-h` for help.

-In brief, usage is `mini-djerba [mode] [options]`
+In brief, usage is `mini-djerba [global options] [mode] [options]`

 Available modes are:
-- `render`: Make a PDF from JSON input, without any changes
-- `setup`: Generate a config file to be updated by the user
+- `setup`: Generate INI and TXT config files, respectively with PHI and summary text, to be edited by the user
-- `update`: Use the JSON input and config file to generate an *updated* PDF document
+- `report`: Generate a PDF report from JSON input, with desired changes (if any)

 ## Usage

-### Render initial PDF
+### Initial PDF without changes

-The `render` mode converts a JSON document to PDF format.
-In other words, it goes from the machine-readable format to human-readable.
+We start by rendering the machine-readable JSON to human-readable PDF, without any changes.

 Example: